apache/dubbo-samples/test/README.md

 * Scenario running timeout

- Default running timeout is 90s.
+ Default running timeout is 200s.
 Some test cases require more time, you can modify it in the following way.

- Change timeout in `case-configuration.yml`:
+ Set timeout in `case-configuration.yml`:

    ```
-   timeout: 120
+   timeout: 300
    ```

 #### Logs